 15. How frequently should advertisers be making bid adjustments?

-16. Is auto bid considered an aggressive bid?
+16. Is auto bid considered an aggressive bid in structure for scale?

 17. How is auto bid treated in the auction?
 For instance, is auto bid VO the same as a min-ROAS bid of 0.001?

 Autobid tells the Facebook auction to spend the full budget, even if opportunities get more expensive.

 18. Does FB recommend auto or manual bidding?

 When you have a max bid (bid cap), want to maximize cost efficiency (cost cap), want to maintain a consistent cost (target cost), or if ROAS is the primary measure of success (min ROAS), use manual bidding options instead of auto.
 When you do have this information, it’s better to incorporate it into your bidding strategy since it is giving an additional signal to Facebook’s auction.
 One note about cost cap—it can be more volatile if there are fewer optimization events or frequent changes made to the campaign.
 It also aims to average the CPA over a 14 day period.